Quality Management School I - School of Educational and Social Sciences

 Feedback and complaint management

-In everyday university life, despite the best efforts of everyone involved, situations may arise in which you feel unfairly treated and disagree with the behaviour of a teacher.
-Ideas about what constitutes an appropriate amount of work or a sensible didactic concept for a course may also differ.
-In such cases, it is important to be able to give quick and appropriate re-registering students.
+In everyday university life, despite the best efforts of everyone involved, situations may arise in which you feel you have been treated unfairly or disagree with a lecturer’s behaviour.
+Furthermore, views may differ on what constitutes a reasonable workload or a sound teaching approach for a course.
+In such cases, it is important to be able to provide prompt and appropriate feedback.

 Confidentiality